millerlp/OWHL/README.md

 The code in this repository runs a pressure sensor data logger that can be used to log wave heights over long periods of time.
-It is meant to be placed in 10m of water, where it then records pressure via a MS5803 pressure sensor to a microSD card.
+It is meant to be placed in 10m of water, where it then records pressure via a MS5803 pressure sensor and writes to a microSD card.
 See http://lukemiller.org/index.php/2014/08/open-wave-height-logger/ for more information.